 - Liberally butter the bottom and sides of a large springform pan.

 - After the pan is buttered lightly sprinkle with cheddar cheese.
 Set aside.

 - Boil macaroni in salted water 2 minutes before al dente.
 We don't want the pasta to be fully cooked as it will be absorbing the cheese sauce in the oven.

 - Strain macaroni and add to a large mixing bowl.

 - Meanwhile in a large saucepan over medium heat melt butter.
-Add flour and stir to create a thick roux.
+Add flour and stir to create a thick roux for 3-5 minutes.

 - Season with salt, pepper and nutmeg.

-- Slowly add milk and stir with a whisk until your roux thins out into a saucy bechamel.
+- Slowly add warm milk and stir with a whisk until the roux thins out into a creamy bechamel sauce.

-- Turn the stove down to medium-low heat and stir for 20-30 minutes until all of the milk has been incorporated.
+- Turn the stove down to medium-low heat and stir for 20 minutes until all of the milk has been incorporated.
 It is so important to stand over the stove and watch carefully.
-If you don't, your flour will form globules and ruin the consistency of your sauce.
+If you don't, your flour will form clumps and ruin the consistency of your sauce.

-- Slowly add medley of shredded cheeses, stirring to incorporate.
+- Slowly add shredded cheeses to the bubbling sauce, stirring to incorporate.

-Place the springform pan on a baking sheet in a 350F pre-heated oven for 45 minutes.
+- Place the springform pan on a baking sheet and bake in a 350F pre-heated oven for 45 minutes.

 Pulled Pork Mac and Cheese Serving Suggestions